Taku-pg/Time_Stamp_App/README.md

  FLUSH PRIVILEGES;
 ```

-4. Initialaize schema and data
+4. Initialaize database schema and data

    You can use provided sql files